MAPIIIAJI/lugate/README.md

 ## About
-When we talk about Microservices Architecture pattern there is a thing there called [API Gateway](http://microservices.io/patterns/apigateway.html) that is the single entry point into the system.
+When we talk about Microservices Architecture pattern there is a thing there called [API Gateway](http://microservices.io/patterns/apigateway.html) which is the single entry point into the system.

 Lugate is a binding over OpenResty's [ngx\_http\_lua\_module](https://github.com/openresty/lua-nginx-module) module.
 The library provides features for request parsing, validating and routing.
-Lugate acts like a caching proxy over the JSON-RPC 2.0 protocol and is meant to be used like an API Gateway for your system.
+Lugate acts like a caching proxy over the JSON-RPC 2.0 protocol and is meant to be used like an entry point for your application.

 ## Install
 Lugate can be installed via the luarocks package manager.
 Just run: